-- (1) This subsection applies to the H-O district and other sites that have been designated as heritage preservation sites. - (2) Sign computations shallwill follow the guidelines for the base zoning district. - (3) Signage shallwill be designed to enhance and complement the historic character of buildings within the downtown district.
-Wherever possible, sign review shallwill be informed by the use of historic photographs or visual records of the building or site. - (4) Prior to the issuance of Before receiving a zoning certificate, the applicant shallwill be required to apply for, and receive, a Certificate of Appropriateness for the any proposed sign. - (5) Heritage Preservation Commission and city staff shallwill review the sign permit application in accordance with per the following guidelines: - (a) All sign permits for property within the H-O District shallwill comply with both the C1 and H-O District requirements of this section. - (b) Temporary signs meeting the requirements of this subsection 6, Placement, and 11, Illumination, do not require review by the Heritage Preservation Commission and can be approved by the City Planner following Section 6.11 Temporary Signs. - (c) Pylon signs are prohibited. - (d) Signage should meet the Northfield Downtown Preservation Design Guidelines and the Secretary of the Interior's Standards for the Treatment of Historic Properties. - (6) Placement and Attachment.
-Signs shall be positioned so that they are an integral design feature of the building, i.e., signs shall complement and enhance the architectural features of the building.
-Signs They shallmust be placed located and attached so that they do not destroy or cover architectural details such as stone arches, glass transom panels, or decorative brickwork.
-Signs must not be anchored into masonry or stone and may be anchored to mortar or other material.
-Unless other placement is specifically approved by the Heritage Preservation Commission for reasons stated in the Certificate of Appropriateness issued by the Heritage Preservation Commission, Signs may must be placed only as follows: - (a) At or above the horizontal lintel, storefront cornice, or beltcourse, or above the storefront windows; - (b) Projecting from the building; - (c) Applied to or painted on canvas/fabric awnings only on the valance; - (d) In areas where signs were historically attached (see Figure 6-3 for examples); or - (e) Wall signs for first floor businesses shallmust be beneath the second floor windows.
+- This subsection applies to the H-O district and other sites that have been designated as heritage preservation sites. - (2) Sign computations shall follow the guidelines for the base zoning district. - (3) Signage shall be designed to enhance and complement the historic character of buildings within the downtown district.
+Wherever possible, sign review shall be informed by the use of historic photographs or visual records of the building or site. - (4) Prior to the issuance of a zoning certificate, the applicant shall be required to apply for, and receive, a Certificate of Appropriateness for the sign. - (5) Heritage Preservation Commission and city staff shall review the sign permit application in accordance with the following guidelines: - (a) All sign permits for property within the H-O District shall comply with both the C1 and H-O District requirements of this section. - (b) Temporary signs meeting the requirements of this subsection 6, Placement, and 11, Illumination, do not require review by the Heritage Preservation Commission and can be approved by the City Planner following Section 6.11 Temporary Signs. - (c) Pylon signs are prohibited. - (d) Signage should meet the Northfield Downtown Preservation Design Guidelines and the Secretary of the Interior's Standards for the Treatment of Historic Properties. - (6) Placement.
+Signs shall be positioned so that they are an integral design feature of the building, i.e., s igns shall complement and enhance the architectural features of the building.
+Signs They shall be placed so that they do not destroy architectural details such as stone arches, glass transom panels, or decorative brickwork.
+Unless other placement is specifically approved by the Heritage Preservation Commission for reasons stated in the Certificate of Appropriateness issued by the Heritage Preservation Commission, Signs may shall be placed only as follows:

+(a) At or above the horizontal lintel, storefront cornice, or beltcourse, or above the storefront windows;

+- (b) Projecting from the building; - (c) Applied to or painted on canvas/fabric awnings only on the valance; - (d) In areas where signs were historically attached (see Figure 6-3 for examples); or - (e) Wall signs for first floor businesses shall be beneath the second floor windows.